 - 5+ 2- 0

 Bill Murray Does Karaoke with Complete StrangersThe Story:

-A group of friends went out to have a few drinks at a local Karaoke bar called Karaoke One 7 in New York City.
-Mike, the guy who reported this story to authorities, noticed that there were a couple of women who had just walked in with a guy that looked just like Bill Murray...
-Because he WAS Bill Murray.
+A group of friends go out to have a few drinks at a bar called Karaoke One 7 in New York City.
+Mike, the guy who reported this story to authorities, notices a couple of women who have just walked in with a guy that looks just like Bill Murray... because he IS Bill Murray.

-After they did the good ol' "celebrity confirmation", they proceeded to invite Bill Murray into their Karaoke room.
+After they do the good ol' "celebrity confirmation", the group proceeds to invite Bill Murray into their karaoke room.

-Bill Murray and the girl he was with, notably from Amsterdam who sang a bunch of French songs, bought everyone these weird green drinks made out of something called Chartreuse.
-After these Bill Murray himself sang an Elvis song with Mike and the group, of course, took a bunch of photos.
+Bill Murray and the girl he's with – notably from Amsterdam – sing a bunch of French songs and buy everyone these weird green drinks made with Chartreuse.
+After these, Bill Murray himself sings an Elvis song with Mike – and the group, of course, takes a bunch of photos.